artalar/reatom/docs/packages/reatom-react.md

 yarn add @reatom/react
 ```

-> NOTE. **@reatom/react** depends on and works with [@reatom/core](https://artalar.github.io/reatom/#/reatom-core).
+> NOTE: **@reatom/react** depends on and works with [@reatom/core](https://artalar.github.io/reatom/#/reatom-core).

 ## Hooks Api

 ### useAtom

-Connects the atom to the store represented in context and returns the state of the atom from the store (or default atom state).
+Connects the atom to the store provided in context and returns the state of the atom from the store (or default atom state).

 #### Retrieve atom state from the store